 The idea of switching from one retail POS software system to another can be a daunting task, understandably so.
 Besides the learning curve and initial set-up that's involved, there's data migration, hardware and training to consider.
 To compound issues, there are a plethora of online retail software solutions on the market.
 How can you determine what is the right fit for your business?
 You've probably asked yourself, is it really worth it?

-The truth is, if you're unhappy with your current point of sale system and it's not performing for you then it is definitely worth considering your options.
-Today, POS platforms do more than just ring up a sale.
-They are powerful retail management systems that are designed to help you take your business to the next level.
+The truth is, if your current point of sale system isn't supporting your enterprise, then it is definitely worth considering your options.
+Today, POS platforms do far more than just ring up a sale.
+They are powerful retail management platforms that are designed to help you take your business to the next level.
 Finding the right fit can make a huge difference to your bottom line.
 The best place to start is by asking yourself key questions to ensure you are dialed into what you need and help you fine-tune the selection process.

 1) Is my system outdated, lacking the reporting and inventory management tools that I need to compete?